decretist/Dissertation/Chapter3/chapter3.markdown

 105–28, 111

-[4] Noonan identifies Odofredus as the source for associating Gratian with SS.
-Felix and Nabor (Noonan, “Gratian Slept Here”, 148), but cf. R.
+[4] Noonan identifies Odofredus as the source for associating Gratian with Saints Felix and Nabor (Noonan, “Gratian Slept Here”, 148), but cf.
-W. Southern, *Scholastic Humanism and the Unification of Europe*, vol. 1 (Oxford, UK ; Cambridge, Mass., USA: Blackwell, 1995), 286n5.
+R. W. Southern, *Scholastic Humanism and the Unification of Europe*, vol. 1 (Oxford, UK ; Cambridge, Mass., USA: Blackwell, 1995), 286n5.
 Southern draws attention to an inscription found in a Geneva manuscript of the *Decretum*, Bibliothèque publique et universitaire, MS Lat.
+60:
-60: *Anno domini MCL a Gratiano S. Feliciani Bononiensis monacho editum*.
+*Anno domini MCL a Gratiano S. Feliciani Bononiensis monacho editum*.
 Pennington does not identify the manuscript as one known to date from the twelfth century (see Kenneth Pennington, [Gratianus](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a242), *Bio-Bibliographical Guide to Medieval and Early Modern Jurists*), and of course there is no way of knowing how long after the manuscript was produced the inscription was added.
-The value of the inscription as independent evidence attesting to a connection between Gratian and SS.
-Felix and Nabor is therefore unknown, but it is possible that it predates Odofredus.
+The value of the inscription as independent evidence attesting to a connection between Gratian and Saints Felix and Nabor is therefore unknown, but it is possible that it predates Odofredus.

 [5] **Cite Noonan, “Gratian Slept Here”, but also cite Alphonse van